-In Roswell, our car accident attorneys have noticed people forget about accidents easily, since such events are part of their everyday reality.
+Our car accident attorneys have noticed people forget about accidents easily, since such events are part of their everyday reality.
 Local stores, institutions, and gas stations do not keep the recordings of their video surveillance cameras forever.
 Witnesses change addresses and phone numbers, and they can become more difficult to locate.

-What could be easy to prove within a few days or weeks after an accident, it could become an impossible mission even for the best Roswell auto accident attorney after several months or one year have passed.
-That is why we recommend consulting an auto accident attorney in Roswell GA as soon as possible.
+What could be easy to prove within a few days or weeks after an accident, it could become an impossible mission even for the best auto accident attorney after several months or one year have passed.
+That is why we recommend consulting an auto accident attorney near Roswell GA as soon as possible.

 1. Preparing the Claim

 The process of preparing a car accident claim, in Georgia, should begin at the scene of the accident.
 No matter if they have a car accident attorney present on site, consult one later on, or choose to take matters into their hands, everyone involved in an accident should follow a few simple steps, detailed below: